chenhbo/chenhbo.github.io/_pages/about.md

-My research interests include 3D reconstruction and scene representation, AI-based medical image analysis - segmentation/detection, biomedical ultrasound imaging and diagnosis.
-During my PhD project, I have focused on the development of 3D reconstruction and intelligent diagnostic platforms for freehand 3D ultrasound imaging, targeting applications for the structures of carotid artery, spine, and teeth.
+My research interests include 3D reconstruction and scene representation, statistical shape modeling, AI-based medical image analysis - segmentation/detection, biomedical ultrasound imaging and diagnosis.
+During my PhD project, I have focused on the development of 3D reconstruction algorithms and intelligent diagnostic platforms.
+These algorithms and platforms have been successfully applied to freehand 3D ultrasound imaging for arious anatomical structures, including the carotid artery, spine, and teeth, demonstrating significant potential in enhancing diagnostic accuracy and efficiency in biomedical ultrasound imaging and diagnosis.

 ------